wookey-project/ewok-kernel/doc/syscalls/sys_log.rst

    Asynchronous syscall, not executable in ISR mode

 This syscall permits to transmit a logging message on the kernel-handled serial interface.
-The message must be short enought (less than 128 bytes).
+The message must be short enough (less than 128 bytes).
 Any longer message is truncated.

 Message printing is not synchronous and is handled by a kernel thread.
 As a